-On this day in 1964, Decca Records a released eponymously named debut album by a then obscure British band, The Rolling Stones.
+On this day in 1964, Decca Records released an eponymously named debut album by a then-obscure British band, The Rolling Stones.

 This is also the day LSD was discovered

 On this day in 1943, a Swiss chemist named Albert Hofmann came over a little bit funny in his lab.
-Feeling restless and dizzy, he decided to go home and lie down, and proceeded to spend the next two hours tripping his tits off.
+Feeling restless and dizzy, he decided to go home and lie down, and proceeded to spend the next two hours tripping.

 For, yes, Doctor Hofmann had inadvertently discovered Lysergic Acid Diethylamide (LSD), a product he would go on to synthesise, experiment with and evangelise.
 Hofmann's discovery helped shape the revolution of the 1960s, not to mention the CIA's infamous mind control experiments, although he disapproved of LSD's recreational use.